MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-and-authorization-provider-using-an-xml-database.md

 ---
-title: "Create an FTP Authentication and Authorization Provider using an XML Database | Microsoft Docs"
+title: "Create an FTP Authentication and Authorization Provider using an XML Database"
 author: rmcmurray
 description: "[This documentation is preliminary and is subject to change.]
 Compatibility Version Notes IIS 8.0 The FTP 8.0 service is required for custom authorization.
-I..." ms.author: iiscontent
-manager: soshir
-ms.date: 04/10/2012
-ms.topic: article
-ms.assetid: f9e04ce5-c2e2-406f-a61c-fc4b5a90fedf
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-and-authorization-provider-using-an-xml-database
-msc.type: authoredcontent
+I..." ms.date: 04/10/2012 ms.assetid: f9e04ce5-c2e2-406f-a61c-fc4b5a90fedf msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-and-authorization-provider-using-an-xml-database msc.type: authoredcontent
 ---